Sodium Coco Sulfate: Is It Natural?

 Read more about surfactants on our blog "How Does Natural Soap Create Lather?"

-One common substitute is Sodium Coco Sulfate.
+One common substitute for SLS is Sodium Coco Sulfate.

 However, Sodium Coco Sulfate (SCS), like sodium lauryl sulfate (SLS), is another synthetic detergent.
 This means it is a chemically altered substance created to imitate a natural product that cleans, like soap.

 The company referred to in the email hints that Sodium Coco Sulfate is better because Sodium Lauryl Sulfate (SLS) is only made from petroleum.
-But that is not true because SLS can also be made from palm oil or coconut oil.
+But that is not true because SLS can also be made from palm or coconut oil.

 So what's the difference between SLS and SCS?
 In order to explain we need a wee bit of science.